 Brazil, India and Whatsapp

 On 28/10/2018, Jair Bolsonaro was elected president of Brazil.
-As for most recent elections, false news were intensively spreading during the campaign.
+As for most recent elections, false news was intensively spreading during the campaign.
 Different in Brazil was the massive spread of disinformation through Whatsapp.
 Alarmed, fact-checkers published an opinion in the New York Times which revealed the scale of the phenomenon.
-Similar situation on Whatsapp is happening in India.
+A similar situation on Whatsapp is happening in India.
 Viral misinformation has become a core problem on the platform, especially because misleading content is now shared virally through end-to-end encrypted solutions.